cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

 If you want, check out the PDF files under the `Fit\ Result/` directory, which contain the fitting results.

 Now we must re-run the code, but before that, change ``DataIsMc`` value to **TRUE**.
 This will generate an efficiency for the simulated data, so that we can compare it with the 2011 run.
+Also you will need to change the name of `DoFit_MC_Upsilon.cpp` to `DoFit.cpp` as the file with this name will do the fit.

 Check that you have both ```Efficiency_Run2011.root``` and ```Efficiency_MC.root``` files in the following directory `Efficiency Result/Pt`.

-If so, now uncomment ``Efficiency.C`` line: 66:
+If so, now uncomment ``Efficiency.C`` line: 69:

 ~~~cpp
 //compare_efficiency(quantity, "Efficiency Result/" + quantity + "/Efficiency_MC.root", "Efficiency Result/" + quantity + "/Efficiency_Run2011.root");